Spherical harmonics method for computing the image stress due to a spherical void: Introduction

-In this work, we develop a semi-analytical method to solve the image stress on spherical surfaces.
-We find a complete set of basis functions for the solution of the elasticity problem represented in terms of linear combination of spherical harmonic functions.
-Using fast spherical harmonic transformation provided by SHTOOLS (\citeauthor{shtools}, \citeyear{shtools}), the method finds the superposition of the basis functions that satisfies an arbitrary traction boundary condition on a spherical surface.
-Because finding the correct superposition to satisfy the boundary condition requires only the solution of a sparse linear system on the spherical surface, this method has higher accuracy and efficiency compared with other solvers such as FEM, which requires a 3D mesh, and the boundary element method (BEM), which requires the solution of a dense linear system.
-The method relies on the availability of the expansion coefficients of the basis functions and their displacement, stress and traction fields in terms of the spherical harmonic functions.
-These coefficients are pre-computed using the ShElastic toolbox developed here, which is built on top of a set of symbolic manipulation tools (specifically multiplication and spatial derivatives) for functions expressed in the spherical harmonics space.
+In this work, we develop a semi-analytical {image stress solver for spherical interfaces}. {Our method provides a good description of dislocation-void interactions when the void shape remains spherical.
+This is expected to be the case when the surface steps produced by dislocations intersecting the void are much smaller than the void dimension and when the stress triaxiality is sufficiently high, where diffusion is rapid enough so that the void can maintain its spherical shape while growing in volume.} We find a complete set of basis functions for the solution of elasticity problem represented in terms of linear combination of spherical harmonic functions. {With the help of the } fast spherical harmonic transformation provided by SHTOOLS (\citeauthor{shtools}, \citeyear{shtools}), our method finds a superposition of the basis functions that satisfies an arbitrary traction boundary condition on a spherical interface. {Because finding the correct superposition to satisfy the boundary condition requires only the solution of a sparse linear system on the spherical surface, this method has higher accuracy and efficiency compared with other solvers such as FEM and 3D-FFT} (\citeauthor{lebensohn2013fft_void_growth}, \citeyear{lebensohn2013fft_void_growth}), {which require 3D meshing of the material volume, and the boundary element method (BEM), which requires the solution of a dense linear system.} The method relies on the availability of the coefficients of the basis functions and their displacement, stress and traction fields in terms of the spherical harmonic {expansion}.
+These coefficients are pre-computed using ShElastic toolbox developed {in this work} , which is built on top of a set of symbolic manipulation tools (specifically multiplication and spatial derivatives) for functions expressed in the spherical harmonics space.
 These symbolic tools are likely to be useful for solving other partial differential equations with spherical boundaries beyond elasticity.